Digital Marketing is becoming complicated but essential. Wouldn’t you agree?

 Why do you need to have a podcast?

-If you are passionate about something or a subject if you have the right expertise and you want to share it with people why not share it with audio.
-A podcast is audio on demand so people can listen to you to what you have to say anytime during the day.
+If you are passionate about something or a subject and you have the right expertise.
+Then you want to share it with people why not share it with audio?
+A podcast is audio on demand.
+So people can listen to you to what you have to say anytime during the day.
 They can be running, driving, stuck in traffic or doing exercises.

 So have a Podcast and let us listen to you.